mchalapuk/hyper-text-slider/README.md

 ```

 Slider is controlled by class names set on slider element and its children.
 JavaScript interface is also available, but rarely needed.
-As CSS for the
+As CSS code for
-content is not relevant in this example, it will not be included.
+slides' content is not relevant in this example, it will not be included.

 ```html
 <div class="hermes-layout--slider